sitegui/asyncProtocol/nodejs/README.md

 # aP
 The main object, returned by `require("async-protocol")`

+## aP.setMaxBufferLength(bytes)
+Set the maximum size the internal Buffer can grow (default: 2MiB) If at any time it stays bigger than this, the connection will be closed This is a security measure, to avoid memory attacks

 ## new aP()
 Create a new protocol context.
 A context is basically the collection of calls that the protocol accepts and answer